Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsubsection{Time-series method}

-The second empirical strategy we employ to evaluate whether the high-order factors can subsume the factor zoo is based on time-series regressions, where we study whether the zoo factors can be spanned by the FF5M and the selected high-order factors.
+The second empirical strategy we employ to evaluate whether the higher-order factors can capture the factor zoo is based on time-series regressions, where we study whether the zoo factors can be spanned by the FF5M and the selected higher-order factors.

-Note that although the FF5M factors are tradable, the high-order factors are generally not directly tradable.
+Note that although the FF5M factors are tradable, the higher-order factors are generally not directly tradable.
 Therefore, in order to estimate time-series spanning regressions, we must first construct factor mimicking portfolios of the higher-order factors based on tradable assets.
-In order to do so, we project each high-order factors onto the entire factor zoo and obtain its factor-mimicking portfolio as the regression's predicted values.
-This factor-mimicking portfolios only capture the information in the factor zoo that are related to the higher-order factors.
+In order to do so, we project each higher-order factor onto the entire factor zoo and obtain its factor-mimicking portfolio as the regression's predicted values.
+These factor-mimicking portfolios only capture the information in the factor zoo that is related to the higher-order factors.
 The benefit of the factor-mimicking portfolio approach is that we are able to convert the non-tradable higher-order factors to tradable factors, but we note that the factor-mimicking portfolios of the higher-order factors inevitably lose information from the original factors.
 Figure \ref{fig:FactorMimicking_R2} shows the adjusted $R^{2}$ of projecting each selected higher-order factor onto the factor zoo.
-Mkt-RF{*}SMB has the lowest adjusted $R^{2}$ which is less than 40\% and SMB2{*}Mom has the highest adjusted $R^{2}$ at more than 80\%, suggesting the projections capture importance fractions, though to various degrees, of variations in the higher-order factors.
+Mkt-RF{*}SMB has the lowest adjusted $R^{2}$ which is less than 40\% and SMB2{*}Mom has the highest adjusted $R^{2}$ at more than 80\%, suggesting the projections capture important fractions, though to various degrees, of variations in the higher-order factors.
 Nevertheless, we use them to check if they capture pricing information of each factor.

-To do so, we estimate a time-series regression for each factor in the factor zoo on the FF5M and the factor-mimicking portfolios of the high-order factors.
+To do so, we estimate a time-series regression for each factor in the factor zoo on the FF5M and the factor-mimicking portfolios of the higher-order factors.
 The object of interest is the intercept.
 If the higher-order factors indeed span a given factor in the factor zoo, we expect to find a small and statistically insignificant intercept.

 Figure \ref{fig:Factor-zoo-TS-test-tradableHO} summarizes the results of the time-series spanning regressions.
 Panel A plots the distribution of the absolute $t$-statistics associated with the intercepts, and Panel B shows the distribution of the absolute magnitudes for the intercepts.
 The latter are annualized and expressed in percentage points.